Dental Implants in Whitehouse, OH

 Whether you are embarrassed by a gap in your smile or are experiencing poor oral health due to missing teeth, dental implants in Whitehouse can help.
 Made of high-quality materials, dental implants from Dental Health Associates are designed to be strong, natural looking and last for many years.
-Drs.
-Andrew Huntzinger and Douglas Bowman of Dental Health Associates of Whitehouse have years of experience treating hundreds of patients in Whitehouse and the surrounding Ohio area who desire a long-lasting solution to missing teeth.
+Dr. Huntzinger of Dental Health Associates of Whitehouse have years of experience treating hundreds of patients in Whitehouse and the surrounding Ohio area who desire a long-lasting solution to missing teeth.
 Let our team help you eat, speak and smile confidently again with dental implants.

 What Is a Dental Implant?

 A dental implant consists of three parts: a titanium post that is surgically inserted into the jawbone, a dental restoration (either a crown, bridge or dentures) and an abutment that connects the two together.

 Dental implants are preferred by many patients and dentists because they offer a long-term solution to missing teeth.
 Implants are surgically fused with your jawbone, meaning they are stable and will not shift in the mouth.
 As a result, you can chew and eat with ease again and not worry that your teeth will slip out.
 Filling in gaps left by missing teeth also helps the surrounding teeth stay in place.
 In addition, dental implants stimulate the jawbone, preventing bone deterioration and the collapse of the facial structures.
 Finally, dental implants are crafted to match the look of your natural teeth, giving you a smile you can be proud to show off.

 Am I a Good Candidate for Dental Implants?